DorMedina/final-project/README.md

 $ npm start
 ```

-- import products.json to the mongo database.
+- Import products.json to the mongo database.